 What we overlook at VO2max training is that it’s an anaerobic type of training.
 You produce way more lactate than your body can clear because you’re riding above your FTP (functional threshold power).
 Lots of lactate gets accumulated during an effort.
 We train anaerobic glycolysis.
 So, we’re burning a tremendous amount of carbohydrates and almost no fat.
 And we can’t sustain that high power for long.

 It’s a very fatiguing training session.
 You can’t do it too often or you blow up.
 The higher the intensity, the higher the accumulation of lactate.
-This leads to an increase in lactate production.
-Read more about lactate production (VLamax).
+So, you need to choose your VO2max sessions wisely.
+1-2 weekly HIT sessions might be all you need.
+Do three of them repeatedly and you might get burned out rather quickly.

 No matter if you’re a sprinter or a climber, riding too high intensity or doing the wrong intervals will bring you into trouble.
 The climber won’t be able to keep up with the best uphill and the sprinter will be dropped on the last climb of the day and lose all hopes for victory.